twhl-community/halflife-updated/FULL_UPDATED_CHANGELOG.md

 * Cleaned up weapons code a bit [#157](https://github.com/SamVanheer/halflife-updated/issues/157)
 * Fixed incorrect body values being passed into EV_WeaponAnimation [#159](https://github.com/SamVanheer/halflife-updated/issues/159)
 * Fixed autoswitch from tripmine to RPG causing wrong animation to play when weapon prediction is off [#160](https://github.com/SamVanheer/halflife-updated/issues/160)
+* Fixed explosives that impact the underside of a brush dealing damage to entities on the other side of that brush (halflife issue [#3244](https://github.com/ValveSoftware/halflife/issues/3244))
+* Fixed player weapons still receiving input when starting to use a func_tank (halflife issue [#3345](https://github.com/ValveSoftware/halflife/issues/3345)) (Thanks Oxofemple.)
+* Fixed limit in world weapons (e.g. Hand Grenade) respawning at wrong time if server is near edict limit
+* Disabled fall think function for weapons when the player picks it up to prevent possible double-pickup which removes the weapon and crashes the game

 ### Crowbar